 - Day care.

 - Teaching and education including one-to-one mentorship and teaching sessions.

 - Complementary therapies, their place within palliative care.

 You will have the opportunity to gain a wide range of experiences at the hospice.
 Wherever possible, we will allow you to observe investigations, scans and procedures taking place.
-There is a link corridor to the Woking Community Hospital, whose facilities are used by the hospice.

 Your mentor will ensure that you are confident in carrying out procedures that you meet on a day-to-day basis.